manahiliqbal/DeciMate/README.md

 This project is designed as a proof of concept for the hackathon.
 In the future, we plan to:
 - Implement *more advanced recommendation algorithms* using machine learning to improve decision accuracy over time.
+- Integrate with calender to provide tailored outfit suggestions and prioritize tasks based on deadlines.
 - Expand the assistant to handle more decision areas like *fitness routines* or *social event planning*.

 Conclusion